-Accept the security certificate and enter in the dmfman access password (INSECURE by default.)
+- 3. Accept the security certificate and enter the following information:

+- User name: dmfman

+- Password: INSECURE (default)

 For more information, see the chapter about using DMF Manager in the DMF administrator's guide.
 You can use the Help button in DMF Manager to access the DMF administrator's guide.